 Is there a ULEZ scrappage scheme?

-If you live within the ULEZ area and have a car that doesn't meet ULEZ restrictions, you can apply for a grant either to scrap it and replace it with an eligible vehicle, or to put it towards public transport costs.
-The grant offers up to £2,000 in exchange for a non-compliant vehicle, or a reduced figure alongside an annual bus and tram pass.
+Before this date, you could apply for a grant if you lived within the ULEZ area and had a car that doesn't meet ULEZ restrictions.
+The grant could be used towards scrapping your old car (or donating it to Ukraine) and replacing it with a compliant one, or it could be put towards public transport costs.
+The grant offered up to £2,000 in exchange for a non-compliant vehicle, or a reduced figure alongside an annual bus and tram pass.

 How does the ULEZ scrappage scheme work?

-You'll need to live within the ULEZ area and own a vehicle that doesn't meet the emissions restrictions.
-The vehicle you're scrapping must've been registered to you at your London address since 30 January 2022 or before.
-It also needs valid insurance, road tax and MOT.
-If your application is successful, you will receive up to £2,000 to put towards a compliant car.
+You needed to live within the ULEZ area and own a vehicle that doesn't meet the emissions restrictions.
+The vehicle you were scrapping must've been registered to you at your London address since 30 January 2022 or before.
+It also needed valid insurance, road tax and MOT.
+If your application was successful, you will have received up to £2,000 to put towards a compliant car.

 Need a ULEZ-compliant car?